Subham0207/game-engine/Documentation.md

 Solved: We need to first pass input values to imgui then you can check if imgui is using that input and then process the input in your application.

 7. I think its time for imGizmo ?
+8. We have imguizmo almost.
+Need to abstract the code but for some reason there is some error in cmakelist: I cannot include ImGuizmo.h in any other file other than main.cpp.
+Alright fixed this imguizmo also requires imgui to be included when used.
+9. Gizmo is working.
+We can switch between translate, rotate, scale using 1,2, and 3 key.
+Although we are missing a dedicated input handling system and tracking which model is selected because right now 1,2 and 3 key would effect all the models.
+So maybe next thing is to handle multiple models or defining a input handling system.

 ## How to start the application
 1. you need to use cmake.